linuxdeepin/deepin-manual/manual-assets/professional/deepin-calculator/en_US/index.md

 - Input Expression

   - Large characters show the expression currently being entered in the area.

   - Press **Ctrl + C** on the keyboard to copy the calculation result of the current expression to the system clipboard.
 If there is expression error, the current expression will be copied to the system clipboard.
-  - Percentage conversion rule:

-    - Percentage is treated as operation symbol and converted to number directly.
-For example, when you input 1%, 0.01 is displayed on the interface.
-When you input another 1, the number displayed will be 0.011.
-Input another %, the number displayed will be 0.00011.

-    - Affect digital linkage effect: The result of the former expression will be automatically displayed in the input line.
-The % entered will be converted to a number without linkage with the former expression.
-For example, if the result for the former expression is 10, the number in the input line is 10.
-When you input %, it will become 0.1.

   - Expressions with no actual operation symbol will not listed in the history record.

 - Scientific Notation